systematic-magic/aop/front matter.rst

 Allowed formats:

-	+  FirstName LastName
+	+  :sample:`FirstName LastName`
-	+  FirstName MN.
-LastName (MN. are initials of middle names; initials can be up to 4 letters)
+	+  :sample:`FirstName MN.
+LastName` (MN. are initials of middle names; initials can be up to 4 letters)
-	+  FirstName M.N.
-LastName (M.N. are initials of middle names; initials can be up to 4 letters)
+	+  :sample:`FirstName M.N.
+LastName` (M.N. are initials of middle names; initials can be up to 4 letters)
-	+  |Fdot| MiddleName LastName (F. is an initial of first name)
+	+  :sample:`F. MiddleName LastName` (F. is an initial of first name)
-	+  |Fdot| MiddleName MiddleName LastName (F. is initial of first name and there can any number of middle names)
+	+  :sample:`F. MiddleName MiddleName LastName` (F. is initial of first name and there can any number of middle names)

 Please note that last names can be compound, can have prepositions, suffixes, prefixes or be mononyms.
 For example:

-	- Compound last names: Garcia-Closas, Gomez Jimenez
+	- Compound last names: :sample:`Garcia-Closas, Gomez Jimenez`
-	- Last name related prepositions: Van den Brandt, van der Ent
+	- Last name related prepositions: :sample:`Van den Brandt, van der Ent`
-	- Suffixes: Williams 3rd, Rowland Jr
+	- Suffixes: :sample:`Williams 3rd, Rowland Jr`
-	- Prefixes: McCann, O'Kelly
+	- Prefixes: :sample:`McCann, O'Kelly`
-	- Mononym: Govindjee
+	- Mononym: :sample:`Govindjee`

 ..
 Important::